dannyroestmx/evaluation-guide/content/evaluation-guide/app-capabilities/progressive-web-apps.md

 Based on settings a default [Web App Manifest](https://www.w3.org/TR/appmanifest/) is generated, but developer can fully customize if needed.
 Next to that, both the *index.html* and login page can be fully customized to your needs.

-## 4 How Can I Test or Distribute My Progressive Web App?
+## 4 How Can I Distribute My Progressive Web App?

 As PWAs are web apps, these can be easily tested and distributed by opening the URL in a browser.
 For local development, Mendix generates a QR code so you can quickly test a PWA on a mobile device.